cagatayyildiz/cagatayyildiz.github.io/_pages/about.md

 #### Looking for projects?
 - Linear algebraic compression of transformers for efficient inference.
 - Continual learning of transformers by low-rank reduction.
-- Personalized LLMs by RAG.
+- Personalized LLMs via RAG.